kschmorleitz/Bellabeat/README.md

 While it is up to Bellabeat to act on my findings, I am open to providing further insight or answering additional questions that were missed in our discussion during the Share phase.
 Perhaps the company will ask me to analyze the data further or ask me for help on future projects.

 **Going forward**:
-- Visualization tools (e.g. Tableau) are needed to better identify trends and convey ideas to stakeholders
 - This dataset was quite small; a larger dataset would be better at identifying true population trends and correlations
 - Collecting data from longer periods of time would be useful for further analysis